todd-skelton/chase-sets/domains/marketplace/docs/01-marketplace-scope-and-model.md

 Still to define (implementation details):

-3. Cancellation policy during payment processing (what’s the lock / timeout story?).
+3. Cancellation policy during payment processing (whatâ€™s the lock / timeout story?).
 4. What is the minimum stable `TradeExecuted` payload to create checkouts/orders deterministically?